Trafl/Projeto_Microsservice_Async/README.md

-# Sistema de Gestão de Usuários, Emails e Notificações
+# User, Email, and Notification Management System

-Este projeto é uma arquitetura de microsserviços composta pelos seguintes serviços:
+This project is a microservices architecture composed of the following services:
-- **Usuário**: Gerencia os usuários, incluindo login e permissões.
+- **User**: Manages users, including login and permissions.
-- **Email**: Gerencia emails associados aos usuários.
+- **Email**: Manages emails associated with users.
-- **Notificação**: Envia notificações aos administradores sobre eventos de email.
+- **Notification**: Sends notifications to administrators about email events.
-- **Eureka Server**: Realiza o *service discovery*.
+- **Eureka Server**: Performs service discovery.
-- **API Gateway**: Intermedia chamadas entre microsserviços e controla o acesso aos endpoints com base nas permissões do usuário.
+- **API Gateway**: Intermediates calls between microservices and controls access to endpoints based on user permissions.

-## Tecnologias Utilizadas
+## Technologies Used

 - **Java 17**
 - **Spring Boot**